Papa Noël Nedule: 1964–1977: from attempts at independence to Anthologie de la Musique Zaïroise Moderne

 Following his brief tenure with Joseph Kabasele and African Jazz, which included a tour across Congo-Léopoldville and Europe (with performances in Brussels, Munich, and Paris), Papa Noël sought to establish greater independence in his musical career.
 In 1965, he joined the Cobantou orchestra, a group composed of musicians from Les Bantous de la Capitale and Dewayon's Congo Jazz.
 In 1967, Papa Noël reunited with former collaborators Jean "Jeannot" Bombenga, Ntesa Dalienst, and Sam Mangwana in the formation of the orchestra Vox Africa.
 Although this collaboration was short-lived, lasting only a few months, it laid the foundation for future partnerships, particularly within the influential TPOK Jazz.

-In 1968, Papa Noël founded his own orchestra, Bamboula, which became a launching pad for several future luminaries of Congolese music, including Pépé Kallé, Madilu System, Bozi Boziana, and Wuta Mayi.
+In 1968, Papa Noël founded his own orchestra, Bamboula, which became a launching pad for several future figures of Congolese music, including Pépé Kallé, Madilu System, Bozi Boziana, and Wuta Mayi.
 That same year, Bamboula competed in a national selection event to represent Congo-Kinshasa at the Festival panafricain d'Alger 1969.
 After a highly competitive audition process, Bamboula was selected.
 At the festival, Papa Noël and Bamboula performed alongside Miriam Makeba, Stokely Carmichael, and Hugh Masekela.
-The festival was a cultural crossroads, featuring collaborative jam sessions among participating artists.
+The festival also featured collaborative jam sessions among participating artists.
 Despite the success and prestige of the Algiers performance, Bamboula disbanded shortly afterward, leaving Papa Noël to continue his career independently.

-Papa Noël (third from right) with TPOK Jazz bandleader Franco Luambo (center), alongside band members Wuta Mayi, Josky Kiambukuta, Djo Mpoyi, Makosso Kindudi, Ndombe Opetum, and Lola Djangi "Chécain".

 In 1973, the government of Zaire commissioned him to produce the Anthologie de la Musique Zaïroise Moderne, Volumes 1 and 2, during which he gathered influential Congolese rumba pioneers such as Antoine Wendo Kolosoy, Camille Feruzi, Manuel d'Oliveira, Lucie Elenga, Léon Bukasa, and Adou Elenga to record and safeguard masterpieces from the golden age of Congolese music (1950–1958).
 That year, Nedule received the National Prize for Merit in Culture and the Arts (Prix national de mérite de la culture et des arts).
 By that time, he was already esteemed for his guitar techniques, songwriting prowess, and ability to integrate virtuosity into ensemble performances.
 Although his attempts to establish a permanent orchestra had not succeeded, Papa Noël's abilities ensured he remained a sought-after collaborator among leading Congolese musical collectives.